Ziumper/HelloCMakeProject/README.md

-# Hello Project in Learning CMake
+# Hello Project for CMake

 Simple project for learning Cmake